bloom-lang/bud/docs/deploy.md

 ## EC2 Deployment

-To use EC2 deployment you'll need to require it in your program:
+To use EC2 deployment, you'll need to require it in your program:

     require 'bud/deploy/ec2deploy'

+Note that the Net::SSH, Net::SCP, and AWS Rubygems must be installed.

-Don't forget to include it in your class:
+Next, include the `EC2Deploy` module in your class:

     include EC2Deploy